Logo

 Recurring Complaints From Traders

-• Account terminations for vague or shifting reasons, including unclear breach calls.
+• Account terminations attributed to unclear or shifting breach explanations.

-• Rule changes introduced after traders buy a challenge or pass a phase.
+• Rule changes introduced after traders start an evaluation or after passing a phase.

 Suspicious Positive Reviews